Sheth007/ECommerce-Price-Scraper/README.md

 # Price Scraper of E-commerce and Quick-commerce

 With the help of this tool you can fetch the price of e commerce and quick commerce products.
 You can use it in two ways with and without cli.
+And no need for any api.

 ## Requirements to use this tool: